- Timeseries Cache Timezone

 The time filter Query Info field (displayed in the Console and the Time Filter editor) contains the query string resulting from the configured time filter.
 This string automatically updates from changes to the time filter fields and can also be manually edited.
 The same string can be accessed in the Advanced Time Filter Editor by checking the Raw checkbox associated with a filter.

-The query string consists of any number of filters separated by a spaces or semicolons (;) and must contain at least one equivalent (see Range Operators for details) Range filter.
-The types of filters that can be specified within the query string are:
+The timefilter query string consists of any number of filters separated by semicolons (;), and must contain at least one Range statement, see Range Operators for details .
+Any number of filters can then be applied to the date/time range that has been specified in a range statement.
+The types of filters that can be specified are:

 - Day of month